mizosoft/methanol/docs/caching.md

 ## Setup

-An `HttpCache` needs to know where it stores entries and how much space it can occupy.
-It is utilized by injecting it into a `Methanol` client.
+An `HttpCache` is utilized by injecting it into a `Methanol` client.
+First, it needs to know where it stores entries and how much space it can occupy.

 === "Disk"

     ```java
-    // Select a size limit that suites your application
+    // Select a size limit thats suitable for your application
     long maxSizeInBytes = 500 * 1024 * 1024; // 500 MBs

     var cache = HttpCache.newBuilder()